Wartybix/Reboot-To-Windows/README.md

 This is in contrast to a regular reboot which requires the user to select 'Windows Boot Manager' from the boot screen after rebooting, requiring supervision of the computer so that Linux doesn't automatically boot again after a timeout.

 This program only works on UEFI systems.
+Does not require use of GRUB, and can be used with systemd-boot too.

 ## How to use
 1. Clone this repository: